 It can also cause serious burns because of its alkalinity.
 From time to time you may have experienced a minor rash from exposure to the lime in fresh concrete.
 Beware thinking that is the worst that can happen.
 Prolonged contact can cause third-degree burns, be excruciatingly painful, keep you from working, and cause permanent scarring.

 The first few minutes after contact with concrete are the most important in mitigating the effect of the burn.
 Once the alkaline penetrates the skin it progressively kills tissue, even if you think nothing is there.
 Only a slight redness may appear at first, but as time elapses, the burn will continue to worsen.
-These caustic burns result in skin that’s blistered, dead or hardened, black or green.
+These caustic burns result in skin that blisters, dies or hardens, black or green.

 How can you keep yourself burn-free and healthy?